 This weekend I’ve been watching 3 movies, all of them based on true stories, recent stories.
-One was Gold starring Matthew McConaughey alongside Edgar Ramirez, a Venezuelan actor who I look forward to see again in other big Hollywood productions.
+One was Gold starring Matthew McConaughey alongside Edgar Ramirez, a Venezuelan actor who I look forward to seeing again in other big Hollywood productions.
 I’ve seen with him The Liberator and I definitely recommend watching it.
 It’s part of America’s (south) history.
 As for Matthew McConaughey (so hard typing and pronouncing his name) well, he’s not an actor.
 He’s a character (like Al Pacino and Robert De Niro) and he really doesn’t act much.
 All his parts are pretty much the same.
-And of course I meant that in the best way possible.
+And of course, I meant that in the best way possible.

-The other one, Patriots Day, is about a tragic event that was to recent if you would ask me and would not like to talk about it (for now) here.
+The other one, Patriots Day, is about a tragic event that was too recent if you would ask me and would not like to talk about it (for now) here.
 As the commemoration is really close let’s take a moment of silence in the memory of all terrorism victims out there and in the meantime let’s reflect on life itself and how fragile it is.

-Also IMDB is suggesting the same 3 movies so it must be legit 🙂
+Also, IMDB is suggesting the same 3 movies so it must be legit 🙂

 So what if this is a giant McDonalds commercial?